MysteryCoder456/PyWeek32/README.md

 ## Running the game

+**NOTE**: You do not need Python installed on your computer to run from source code.
+The game already has an interpreter as a part of the [godot-python](https://github.com/touilleMan/godot-python) extension.

 1. Clone/Download this repository.
 2. Download [Godot Engine](https://godotengine.org/download).
 3. Open Godot and click `Import` on the right hand side.
 Then navigate to where